12 examples of travel blogs with beautiful design

 Or even if the design of the blogs isn’t identical, they are all hijacked with the same intrusive ads, peppered with the same stock images and follow the same ‘tips’ that are designed to make them rank in search.

-A lot of travel bloggers follow advice from other travel bloggers, which means they end up using the exact same Wordpress theme for their websites, and they all end up looking exactly the same.
-When those travel blogs are also all pushing the same affiliate links (for Discover Cars, Viator, etc) the websites are pretty much indistinguishable from each other.
+A lot of travel bloggers follow advice from other travel bloggers, which means they end up using the exact same Wordpress theme for their websites.
+When those travel blogs are also all pushing the same affiliate links (for Discover Cars, Viator, and other popular affiliates) the websites are pretty much indistinguishable from each other.

 This is one of the reasons I love Squarespace — it’s so much easier to build a customised website that is unique to you.